• Skip to primary navigation

 If you make this recipe, please let me know how it turns out for you!
 Leave a comment below and share a picture on instagram with the hashtag #panningtheglobe

-Filed Under: All Recipes, Cooking Techniques, main course, Pasta, Side Dish, vegan, Vegetarian Tagged With: dairy-free, gluten-free, Keto, roasted vegetables
+Filed Under: All Recipes, Cooking Techniques, Dinner, Pasta, Side Dish, vegan, Vegetarian Tagged With: dairy-free, gluten-free, Keto, roasted vegetables

 Reader Interactions